TanayPathak-17/Chisholm_Approximant/README.md

 # Chisholm Approximant
-A Mathematica package to find diagonal approximant of bivariate series, which are called the Chisholm approximant.
+A Mathematica package to find a diagonal approximant of a bivariate series, called the Chisholm approximant.

 **Installation**